-\textbf{Stationary patch constraint.} The adversary may only be able to perturb a particular region of the VLM's input image -- for instance, if they have control over the image content of a website and wish to target a VLM assistant analysing screenshots of a user's display.
+\textbf{Stationary patch constraint.} The adversary may only be able to perturb a particular region of the VLM's input image: for instance, if they have control over the image content of a website and wish to target a VLM assistant analysing screenshots of a user's display.
 To test this constraint, we train image hijacks consisting of square patches of learnable pixels superimposed in a fixed location on an image.

-\textbf{Moving patch constraint.} The adversary may also lack control over the \emph{location} of the perturbable region of the input.
-To demonstrate that an adversary could carry out attacks under this constraint, we train image hijacks with uniformly randomly sampled learnable patch locations for each image in a batch.
+\textbf{Moving patch constraint.} The adversary may lack control over the \emph{location} of the perturbable region of the input.
+To demonstrate that an adversary could carry out attacks under this constraint, we train image hijacks with learnable patch locations sampled uniformly at random for each image in a batch.
 When evaluating moving patch attacks, we also sample the patch location uniformly at random.